-- frequent updates on their teen’s progress and experience
+- Frequent updates on their teen’s progress and experience

-- free unlimited support and counseling following treatment
+- Free unlimited support and counseling following treatment

 we make every effort to make these parenting sessions as effective and comfortable as possible, while also trying to help contribute toward an overall consistent, healthy environment, for the teen.

-One of the most powerful resources for growth is within our family sessions, where our therapists help to build a bridge of communication between the teen and parents.
-Through the work that the teen has been doing with therapists individually, the teen becomes much more open with parents in their sessions together.
+One of the most powerful resources for growth is within our family therapy sessions, where our therapists help to build a bridge of communication between the teen and their parents.
+Through the work that the teen has been doing with therapists individually, the teenager becomes much more open with parents in their sessions together.
 This allows significant growth and communication to take place in these sessions, as therapists provide a safe place for the teen and the parents to be heard.